aawnu/php-ga4/README.md

 ## Events

 This is a list of prebuilt events as shown in the documentation.
-All events have the following parameters to locate trigger location of each event or if they were related to any campaigns/referrals.
+All events have the following parameters to locate trigger location of each event.

 ```php
 // Manual setting of each event